Egezenn/YTMASC/readme.md

 This part is a little duct taped, I couldn't find a good way to get the `libraryPage` formerly known as `likesPage` so I just emulated user input.
 It's written for a Windows computer that has `firefox` or `zen` as the default browser and `file explorer`.
 Shouldn't be hard to tinker and get it to work for your configuration.
 You can do this manually too, shouldn't take much of your time.

 Change `resendAmount` based on your internet connection, page length.
-For reference with good connection and 600~ likes containing page requires about 60.
+Rule of thumb is to divide your like amount by 10 for this.

 Change `openingDelay` based on your internet connection.